Veterinarian License Requirements

 An applicant licensed as a veterinarian in another state seeking licensure in New York must follow the same procedure as an unlicensed applicant and present evidence of having met all requirements for licensure.
 However, if you have successfully completed the NBE for licensure in another state, but have not taken or passed the CCT, and you have met all other requirements, it is possible you may be eligible for licensure in New York State by endorsement of your other license in combination with acceptable experience.
 You must be a duly licensed veterinarian in good standing in the state where you are currently licensed.
 Complete Section II of Form 4 and return it directly to the Office of the Professions at the address on the form.
 For additional information contact the board office at 518-474-3817 ext.
 210, fax 518-474-6375, e-mail firstname.lastname@example.org.

-A limited permit may be issued to an applicant who meets all other requirements for licensure except the examination and U.S. citizenship or permanent residency requirements.
+A limited permit may be issued to an applicant who meets all other requirements for licensure except the examination.
 Applicants who have failed the licensing examination, and have not subsequently passed the examination, will not be issued a limited permit.

 A permit holder must work under the direction of a currently registered, New York State licensed veterinarian.
 A limited permit is valid for a maximum of one year from the date of issuance or until ten days after the notification of failure of the licensing examination.
 A limited permit may be renewed once at the discretion of the Education Department.